-FDNP recipients will receive green $4 checks to spend directly with authorized farmers who sell their own produce at farm stands and farmers’ markets.
-FDNP checks are specifically for locally-produced fresh, unprocessed fruits, vegetables and cut herbs.
-The FDNP checks are good from June 1st through October 31st of the current year.
+FDNP recipients receive green $4 checks to spend directly with authorized farmers who sell their own produce at farm stands and farmers’ markets.
+FDNP checks are specifically for locally-produced fresh fruits, vegetables and cut herbs.
+The checks are good from June 1st through November 30 of the current year.

 Although checks are spent directly with 600+ authorized farms, farmers markets play a critical role in the success of the program which brings thousands of new shoppers to Oregon markets each year.

 Become a FDNP Designated Farmers Market, and have your market included in the online FDNP directory at www.myoregonfarm.org.
 Applications must be completed annually, and new markets or existing markets with new managers will complete a brief 30 minute phone orientation.

 2018 Farmers Market Application: https://www.surveymonkey.com/r/2018_fdnp_market_app

 Farmer Authorization Questions: